How to Prepare for Surgery

 Children age 17 years and younger or incapacitated adults must be accompanied by a person with legal guardianship.

-You will receive a call from Maryland Surgery Center business office staff regarding your financial information and responsibilities.
+You will be contacted from Maryland Surgery Center business office staff regarding your financial information and responsibilities.

 Arrive promptly at the time instructed, usually 30-90 minutes prior to your surgery time.
 This will allow adequate time for all necessary admission procedures.